UBTC/fmonad/README.md

 [The `\retired` is my previous configurations for using xmonad with taffybar.]

-## Usage ( `W-Windows, S-shift, A-Alt, C-Ctrl` )
+## Usage

 - There are 2 workspaces.
-Editors and terminals are put in the 1st workspace by default, and file manager and web browser are put in the 2nd workspace.
+Editors and terminals are put in the 1st workspace by default, and file manager and web browser are put in the 2nd workspace.  `(W-Windows, S-shift, A-Alt, C-Ctrl)`

 ```
     W - comma   : go to workspace 0